Domestic driveways

 If satisfactory, the compliance assessment officer will issue the final verge driveway inspection certificate.

 The verge driveway inspection certificates are issued for that part of the driveway which is built on the territory land.
-We do not issue a verge driveway inspection certificate for the vehicular crossings that are built by the estate developers and have been accepted as part of the Operational Acceptance process.
+The Directorate does not issue a verge driveway inspection certificate for the vehicular crossings that are built by the estate developers and have been accepted as part of the Operational Acceptance process.

 Application form

 Use the approval form to add a new driveway or modify an existing driveway.
-This form covers driveways, stormwater easements, waste management plans and landscape management protection plans.
+This form covers driveways, stormwater easements, waste management plans and Landscape Management and Protection Plans.
 It will step you through the required approvals based on your proposed works and prompt you to upload a site plan.
 You can commence the application form and save it to complete at a later time.
 Fees apply.

 Applications can only be accepted in electronic format.
 If you have difficulty with the form please contact tccs.dcdevelopmentcoordination@act.gov.au.